 People who are removed are unlawful non-citizens.
 They do not have a valid visa to be in Australia, whether their valid visa had expired or was cancelled.
-If you are an unlawful non-citizen the Department of Immigration and Border Protection will generally detain you in immigration detention, pending removal from Australia as soon as practicable.
+If you are an unlawful non-citizen the Department of Home Affairs will generally detain you in immigration detention, pending removal from Australia as soon as practicable.
 You can avoid being removed by departing Australia voluntarily before being taken into immigration detention.

 If you are deported or removed from Australia, you may also have restrictions on your rights to return.
 These may be a permanent ban on re-entry or a ban on applying for a future visa for a specified length of time.